The Red Necklace: Plot

 Meanwhile, Sido finally decides that the Marquis isn't worth trying to help and that should Yann come for her, she will go with him.

-She is spared from the bloodshed the next day when she is tried but fortunately found innocent, only to be abducted by Kalliovski.

-Didier manages to stop his carriage by drawing a mob to it allowing him and Yann to rescue Sido.
+She is put on trial but declared innocent by pure luck right at the last minute.
+Amidst the chaos of the bloodshed, she's suddenly kidnapped by Kalliovski.
+Didier manages to stop their carriage by drawing a mob to it, allowing him and Yann to rescue Sido.

-Yann confesses that although he loves her, Sido's family are waiting for her in London as he is staying behind to help more aristocrats escape from France.
-Sido doesn't want to be separated from Yann again but eventually agrees and he gives her his talisman.
-Kalliovski is revealed to have survived the mob.
-Sickened and enraged that he was defeated by a son he never wanted, he vows vengeance.
+Yann confesses that although he loves her, her real family are waiting for her in London as he is staying behind to help more aristocrats escape from France.
+Sido doesn't want to be separated from Yann again but reluctantly agrees and he gives her his talisman as a token of his love.

+Kalliovski is revealed to have survived the ordeal, sickened and enraged that he was defeated by a son he never wanted, he vows vengeance.